Discussing Kids’ Cell Phone use

 4. Evaluate writing

 I always try to provide an anchor chart, checklist, or rubric for students to reference while they are writing.
 The purpose is to remind students of the skills they need to include in an essay.
-Don’t know what to put on the checklist?
+What skills go on a checklist?
 Use your grade-level standards to help you select which skills to include.
 Checklists are a great tool so students can evaluate (and revise!) their own writing before turning it in.

 Just as I suspected, the topic of kids and cell phones created high-interest with my students!
 They were so motivated to write about something they have a natural interest in.
 By using a few simple tricks to support my students in their writing, they were able to give me some really thoughtful opinion essays.